HOW TO APPLY

 NOTE: For some operating systems, it is easiest to SAVE a new NEW version of the form first (so it opens as a PDF, not a file accessible only on the internet), and then begin filling in your information.
 If you cannot fill out the PDF, enter all fields into a word doc and submit with your screenplay.
 Screenplays will NOT be accepted without an application.

-Submissions will be accepted from April 3 – May 29, 2016.
-All submissions must be e-mailed by May 29 at midnight.
+Submissions will be accepted from April 3 – May 29, 2017.
+All submissions must be e-mailed by May 29 at the end of the day.
 No extensions will be granted for any reason.
 Notification of the results will be made in late October 2017.

 For more information email Margaret Finucane or call 800.854.6233.